fatihbulbul1/react-color-guesser/README.md

 ## Description
 - Color guessing quiz app created by Vite, devoloped by React.
-- Game ends when 5 wrong guess made.
+- Game ends when 5 wrong guesses made.
-- High score will be saved to local storage and update if i'll be beaten.
+- High score will be saved to local storage and update if it'll be beaten.
 - Restart button for restart game.